samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/ssvs/bootstrap-fontawesome-material.png)

-React, Vue and Aurelia are pre-configured with [Bootstrap v4](https://v4-alpha.getbootstrap.com/) and [font-awesome vector font icons](http://fontawesome.io/icons/) whilst Angular 4 is preconfigured to use [Material Design Lite](https://getmdl.io/) and [Material Design Icons](https://material.io/icons/) which are the more natural choice for Angular Apps where they're all developed and maintained by Google.
+Vue, React, Angular 5 and Aurelia are pre-configured with [Bootstrap v4](https://getbootstrap.com/) and [font-awesome vector font icons](http://fontawesome.io/icons/) whilst Angular 4 is preconfigured to use [Material Design Lite](https://getmdl.io/) and [Material Design Icons](https://material.io/icons/) providing a solution for utilizing resources which are all developed and maintained by Google.

 ### TypeScript and Sass